ExtremeFLOW/neko/integration_tests/README.md

 Small cases, which tests that overall functionality have not been broken.
 Ideally each test should not be longer than a few seconds.
-The tests are run with pytest, you can install it using pip.
+The tests are run with `pytest`, you can install it using pip.

 Execute
 ```